 Foreman’s offer list was as long as it is impressive.
 It featured college football powers such as Alabama, Auburn, Georgia, LSU, Miami, Nebraska, Notre Dame, Ohio State, Oklahoma, Penn State, Tennessee, Texas, and Texas A&M, and Pac-12 schools Arizona, Arizona State, Colorado, Oregon, Oregon State, UCLA, USC, Utah, Washington, and Washington State.

-At the end of the day, however, it was Clemson who won the recruiting battle all the way in South Carolina after his Junior Day visit last weekend.
+At the end of the day, however, it was Clemson who won the recruiting battle all the way in South Carolina after his Junior Day visit.

 “God’s purpose is to make something great out of you!
 It is up to you whether you will fall in line with His leadership or resist it… I am 110% COMMITTED to Clemson University. #ALLIN”

-The Tigers have nine commitments for 2021, including eight four-stars in wide receiver Beaux Collins, defensive end Cade Denhoff, offensive tackle Marcus Tate, linebacker Jeremiah Trotter Jr., tight end Jake Briningstool, center Ryan Linthicum, wide receiver Decari Collins, and running back Phil Mafah.
+The Tigers have nine commitments for 2021, including wide receiver Beaux Collins, defensive end Cade Denhoff, offensive tackle Marcus Tate, linebacker Jeremiah Trotter Jr., tight end Jake Briningstool, center Ryan Linthicum, wide receiver Decari Collins, and running back Phil Mafah.

 It’s safe to say Clemson isn’t done with landing top prospects, either.